Luoyang: Geography

 As its name states, the Old Town of Luoyang is located on the north bank of the Luo, a southern tributary of the middle reaches of the Yellow River.
 The districts of the modern urban center include both banks and some of the surrounding mountains.

 The countryside controlled by the municipal government includes still more rugged land: mountains comprise 45.51% of the total area; hills, 40.73%; and plains, 13.8%.

 Climate

 Luoyang has a highly continental dry-winter humid subtropical climate (Köppen climate classification: Cwa).
+Extremes since 1951 have ranged from −18.2 °C (unofficial record of -20 °C) was on January 17, 1936) to 44.2 °C.